 Match planes, or tongue and groove planes, are made in pairs with one plane cutting the groove and the other the tongue for making the tongue and groove joint.
 Both planes are fenced and the work pieces, when referenced from the same stock face, will line up flush when when put together.
 The tongue plane is a standard side escapement plane and employs an iron with a slot in it the width of the finished tongue.
 The groove plane however is actually a type of fixed plow plane with a metal keel.
 Because of the narrow profile this is necessary for strength, as wood simply would not have enough strength or ability to hold up under normal use.
 The iron is located on the leading edge of the rear skate by means of a V groove cut into the back of the iron, and fits into the corresponding inverted V on the skate.
 It is adjusted the same as any side escapement plane except for the fact the iron is not pressed against the blind side of the mortise, but rather located by the groove.

-The planes will cut a groove 3/8″ deep and a tongue that is 1/4″ tall.
+The planes will cut a groove 1/8″ deeper than the tongue.
 This ensures stock will butt together on the show faces, and also gives room for glue squeeze out when gluing boards together.
-These small sizes are ideal for case backs when expansion needs to be accommodated.
+The small sizes are ideal for case backs when expansion needs to be accommodated.
 Simply nail in place and the tongue and groove joints allow for expansion and contraction while holding the boards in alignment.